my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 #### webtunnel.remoteTimeout

 The timeout (given in seconds) for the WebTunnel connection to the Remote Manager server.
-If half of the timeout expires, the `WebTunnelAGent` will send a PING message to the Remote Manager server.
+If half of the timeout expires, the `WebTunnelAgent` will send a PING message to the Remote Manager server.
 If the PING is not answered by the server, the `WebTunnelAgent` will terminate the connection and attempt to re-connect.